caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 Note: JavaScript has `push` and `pop` methods in vanilla Arrays so we don't really need to implement the Stack data structure.
 This is just for explanation purposes.

-##### Edge case analysis
+##### Edge cases

-After your write your first algorith, make sure to come up with contrived examples with weird edge cases.
+After you write your first algorithm, make sure to come up with contrived examples with weird edge cases.
 Let's look at this one, for instance: `]]]]]]`.
 How would our algorithm behave for such an unbalanced expression?
 There's no opening bracket so our stack will always be empty.
 Every time the loop lands on a closing bracket it will check if it's a valid pair with the last stack element, which is null.
 This will, of course, be false and therefore we pass on to the next iteration.
 At the end of the algorithm out stack length is indeed 0, so our algorithm will classify this as `true`.

 Let's fix this.
 Check this out: Every closing bracket is a decisive point in our algorithm.
 If it doesn't pass our test then we should terminate and return false right away.
 You got it?
 There's no point in looping any further if one closing bracket didn't match is opening counterpart.
 With this in mind, let's modify our algorithm to *fail early* when a valid pair is not found.